MAULANAAKBARFIRDAUSYA-cmd/mafv8/README.md

 # MAF's Assistant V8

- MAF's Assistant is a multipurpose WhatsApp bot using wa-automate-nodejs library!
+ MAF's Assistant is a multipurpose WhatsApp BOT using wa-automate-nodejs library!